 Capsicum kuzhambu or pulusu is a part of everyday cooking, a flavorful tangy side for steamed rice.
 I happen to see capsicum, then I would be like a deer caught in the headlights.

 So, I wish to add the entire capsicum into kuzhambu, but if you feel it as too much, they take-off the seeds before adding it to kuzhambu.
 Add capsicum to half done kuzhmabu, to avoid it become mushy when overcooked.

 Adding gingelly oil brings out the extraordinary flavor, I love it every time I add.
 But gingelly oil can be substituted or can also be reduced if you prefer.
 Since this kuzhambu will be spicier, any kootu recipe can become its best accompaniment.

 How to make Capsicum Kuzhambu:

 2. In a heavy-bottomed pan, add cooking oil, preferably gingelly oil, to a heavy-bottomed pan.
-I have added 3 tbsp of oil, you can also reduce the oil or you can also mix it with any other cooking oil, like canola oil or sunflower oil.
+I have added 3 tablespoon of oil, you can also reduce the oil or you can also mix it with any other cooking oil, like canola oil or sunflower oil.
 Add mustard seeds, methi seeds, and urad dal.
 Wait till the mustard gets splutter.

 3. Then add chopped onion and saute till they become translucent.
 Then add tomatoes and continue to saute till it becomes mushy.
 Adding half teaspoon of salt can make the tomatoes mushy easily with less possible time.

 4. Add tamarind extract and 2 cups of water and let it boil for 4-5 minutes.
 Then add chopped capsicum and on medium flame let it on the stovetop for another 7-10 minutes till it leaves out the raw smell and reaches desired consistency.

 5. Serve it with hot steamed rice.
 The leftover capsicum kuzhambu is a great companion for Idlies, dosai, etc.,

 Capsicum Kuzhambu-Pulusu Recipe

-- 1 lemon size tamarind / 4 tbsp of tamarind pulp
+- 1 lemon size tamarind / 4 tablespoon of tamarind pulp

 - 1 cup hot water

 For the cooking

-- 3 tbsp vegetable oil preferably sesame oil
+- 3 tablespoon vegetable oil preferably sesame oil

 - 1 teaspoon black mustard seeds